15 Sep '16

 When Shiva decapitated Ganesh, Shakti was mortified.

-She was shocked by the absoluteness of Shiva’s destructive act.
+She was shocked by the absoluteness of her husband’s destructive act.

 As wives do—she berated Shiva, and—as husbands do—because the grace and flow of the feminine is holy to them—he moved to appease her.